sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 #### Hybrid Apps
 - **Definition**: Combine elements of native and web applications, built using web technologies but run inside a native container.
-- **Pros**: No need for a web browser, access to device’s internal APIs and hardware, single codebase.
+- **Pros**: No need for a web browser, access to device's internal APIs and hardware, single codebase.
 - **Cons**: Slower than native apps, reliant on third-party platforms, limited customization support.
 - **Technologies**: HTML, CSS, JavaScript, Ionic, Apache Cordova, PhoneGap.